Section31/Terms-of-Service/README.md

 ### Who we grant access to this information:
 <dl>
-	<dt>LexiCorp OÜ</dt>
+	<dt>Radius Data Systems, LLC</dt>
-	<dd>LexiCorp OÜ is a private limited company specializing in research and development.
-LexiCorp OÜ is not authorized to store or copy the information we collect but is instead granted access to a sandbox (isolated set of data) within our infrastructure that we control.</dd>
+	<dd>Radius Data Systems, LLC is a private limited company specializing in intelligent products and data services.</dd>
-	<dd>LexiCorp OÜ has been granted access to this information to further their research in cryptocurrency anti-money laundering procedures, anti-fraud, and other financial crime preventative research and development.</dd>
+	<dd>Radius Data Systems, LLC has been granted access to this information as required by their software and data services which include cryptocurrency anti-money laundering analysis, anti-fraud, and other financial crime preventative services.</dd>
 </dl>
 <dl>
 	<dt>Law enforcement personnel, external legal counsel, third parties whom participate in investigations, respond to legal processes, and respond to the order of a court of competent jurisdiction and those exercising the court's authority</dt>